-Goldson currently sits on the board of directors of Nonprofit Prince George’s and Prince George’s Chamber of Commerce.
-She was named one of Washingtonian’s 100 Most Powerful Women in 2019.
+In June 2023, Governor Wes Moore appointed Goldson to serve on the Maryland State Board of Education.
+She is also on the board of directors for Nonprofit Prince George’s and the Prince George’s Chamber of Commerce.
+Goldson was named one of Washingtonian’s 100 Most Powerful Women in 2019.

-A three-time graduate of historically Black colleges and universities, Goldson holds a bachelor’s degree in mathematics from Florida A&M University, a master’s degree in elementary and secondary school administration from Bowie State University, and a doctorate in educational administration and policy from Howard University.
+A three-time graduate of historically Black colleges and universities, Goldson holds a doctorate in educational administration and policy from Howard University, a master’s in elementary and secondary school administration from Bowie State University, and a bachelor’s in mathematics from Florida A&M University.
 She served as an adjunct professor at The George Washington University, Howard University, and Morgan State University.